Gkrumbach07/docker-py-kaldi-asr/README.md

 ```
 pipenv run python app.py -H {HOST}
 ```
 The host is equal to the route you exposed from the decoder above.
+You can specify other other options for the audio input but it is not needed.

 ### Wav file decoding
-This does not requre pulseaudio, so all you need to run is:
+This does not require pulseaudio, so all you need to run is:
 ```
 pipenv run python app.py -H {HOST} -f {FILE}
 ```